enreigut/LinuxCppContainer/README.md

 ```

 To compile and run the program you just need to execute the _`PROJECT_NAME_compile_and_run.sh`_.
 This will generate the `.o` file inside the builds folder.

+# Errors

+If you find yourself with the following error when trying to run the `createProject.sh`:

+`/bin/bash: bad interpreter: no such file or directory`

+You might need to run this command due to bad line endings:

+`sed -i -e 's/\r$//' "$PROJECT_NAME"_compile_and_run.sh`